Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 Early in the 18th century, arabica coffee had been taken from Yemen to be cultivated in Reunion.
 The plants thrived so well in the Reunionese climate that they began to acquire their own identity.
 The continual mutation of the original Bourbon arabica variety became Bourbon pointu (Coffea arabica cv. laurina).[3]

-It was clear how this new variety got its name.
-Bourbon pointu (French, ‘pointed’) had a dwarf stature with a pointed, Christmas tree-like shape, leaves that were more rounded, coffee cherries fruits that were pointed, and elongated beans that tapered to a point.
+Bourbon pointu (French for “pointed”) grew with a dwarf stature and a pointed, Christmas tree-like shape.
+The plant produced more rounded leaves, pointed coffee cherries, and elongated beans that tapered to a point.

-The coffee was initially called Café du Roy (French, ‘coffee of the king’) but was renamed after the French Revolution to Café Leroy after one of its first cultivators who had died in 1770.
+Initially, people called the coffee Café du Roy (French for “coffee of the king”), but they renamed it Café Leroy after the French Revolution in honor of one of its first cultivators who died in 1770.

 Production peaked at 4,000 tonnes (8,818,000lbs) in 1800.
 However, this fell rapidly due to the rise in sugar cane production as well as the succession of climatic disasters that hit the island.
 By the end of the century in 1880, Bourbon pointu had almost been wiped out.

-All was not lost, however, as Bourbon pointu was introduced to New Caledonia following the takeover of the Oceanian archipelago under the leadership of Napolean III.
-The plant was introduced from Reunion by Marist Brothers, an international community of Catholic Religious Institute of Brothers founded in Lyon, France.
+All was not lost, however, as leaders introduced Bourbon pointu to New Caledonia after Napoleon III took over the Oceanian archipelago.
+The Marist Brothers, an international community of the Catholic Religious Institute of Brothers founded in Lyon, France, brought the plant from Reunion.

-Later in 1911, the coffee specialist called Paul Jobin discovered that Leroy coffee (Bourbon pointu) was being sent from New Caledonia to be sold in Paris.
+Later, in 1911, coffee specialist Paul Jobin discovered that Leroy coffee (Bourbon pointu) was being sent from New Caledonia to Paris for sale.

 The golden age for Bourbon pointu came to an unfortunate end in the mid-1950s when the New Caledonian crops suffered an outbreak of coffee leaf rust (Hemileia vastatrix), a devastating fungal disease that still plagues coffee plantations today.